moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/data-modelling-style-guide.md

 ## Model configuration

-- 📝 Model-specific attributes (like sort/dist keys) should be specified in the model.
+- 📝 Model-specific attributes (like sort/dist keys) should be specified in the model (this is only relevant if sort/dist keys are used in the model)
 - 📂 If a particular configuration applies to all models in a directory, it should be specified in the `dbt_project.yml` file.
 - 👓 In-model configurations should be specified like this for maximum readability: